How Do You Calculate Startup Costs?

 If you can’t figure out why your search position isn’t improving, you may consider enlisting the help of an SEO expert.
 Since you haven’t spent any money on SEO thus far, the cost of a single consultation will still be lower than most paid advertising tactics.

 Blogging and SEO go hand-in-hand.
 Not only does blogging give your site more relevant information, but it can also act as another source of traffic.
-You can promote your posts through social media or email and structure them to boost their own capacity for SEO.
+You can promote your posts through social media or email and structure them to boost SEO capacity.
 Integral components of an SEO-proof blog post include outbound links, strategic use of keywords, and clear, concise writing that isn’t too wordy or repetitive.
 New blogs often gain traction by addressing industry-related topics that have yet to be given this much attention.
-The reader looks at the title and thinks “This could be fresh and interesting.”
+The reader looks at the title and thinks, “This could be fresh and interesting.”

 The reception of different topics can show you the kind of content your audience prefers moving forward.
 And of course, there’s no cost to starting a blog.